gerdadecio/nsl-editor/README.md

 - `vpn` folder containing the vpn configuration
 - `.nsl` folder containing the database.yml and editor-config.rb
 - `.pgpass` file with the postgress password

+#### Using Vscode editor
+There is a `.devcontainer` in this repo with all the configuration needed to spin up the development environment in vscode, you can follow [this](https://code.visualstudio.com/docs/devcontainers/tutorial) tutorial on how to get started with Vscode DevContainers.

+Note:
+The container will only spin up a dev environment (e.g installing the packages & tools needed like the postgres, rails, git, zsh, etc).
+You still have to setup the application as normal like [acquiring and setting up the db schema](https://github.com/gerdadecio/nsl-editor?tab=readme-ov-file#database-creation), etc.

+#### Using the traditional docker scripts

 Run
 ```bash